qhamayedwa/Altron-React-WFM/api_documentation.md

-# Time & Attendance API Documentation
+# WFM247 API Documentation

 ## Overview
-This document outlines the REST API endpoints for the Time & Attendance Management System.
-These APIs are designed to support both web dashboard functionality and future mobile applications (iOS/Android).
+This document outlines the REST API endpoints for the WFM247 Workforce Management System.
+These APIs are designed to support both web dashboard functionality and mobile applications with 24/7 operations support.

 ## Authentication
 All API endpoints require authentication via Flask-Login session or JWT tokens (to be implemented for mobile).